pingcap/talent-plan/rust/projects/networking/project.md

 refactoring into an intentional sequence of changes, and make sure the project continues to build and pass previously-passing tests before continuing.

-As one final step, you need to consider what happens when `tikv-server` is started with one engine, is killed, then restarted with a different engine.
+As one final step, you need to consider what happens when `kvs-client` is started with one engine, is killed, then restarted with a different engine.
 This case can only result in an error, and you need to figure out how to detect the case to report the error.
 The test `cli_wrong_engine` reflects this scenario.